infiniflow/infinity/docs/references/pysdk_api_reference.md

         Otherwise, we find the biggest `V` which is less than the total clause count and apply the correspondent `V`.
     - **'default_field'**
       - If `"fields"` is an empty string, this parameter specifies the default field to search on.
+* `regex` expression
+  - Matches a regular expression (RE2 syntax) against a full-text column.
+    Usage: 'regex(column, pattern)'
+  - When the column has a full-text index built with the `sparsegram` analyzer, the server narrows the rows with the literals the pattern proves mandatory before the regular expression runs, and the regular expression then verifies the candidates.
+A column without such an index is scanned instead, and the result is the same either way.
+  - `regex_filter()` from `infinity.filter_utils` builds the expression and quotes the pattern for you.

 ##### Returns